chrisclark/blog/content/how-to-negotiate-and-buy-expensive-software-pt-1.md

 ## Footnotes

-<a name="footnote1">1</a>: The exception is things that start of cheap
+<a name="footnote1">1</a>: The exceptions are things that start of cheap
-and get expensive based on usage
+and get expensive based on usage.

 <a name="footnote2">2</a>: I think there may be an opportunity for a
-start-up that doesn't really innovate on product but enters some market like mid-market CRM and innovates on the sales process by somehow avoiding it entirely, and charging e.g. $900/mo, which would radically undercut their competitors).
+start-up that doesn't really innovate on product but instead makes, e.g., a perfectly decent mid-market CRM product and innovates instead on the sales process by somehow avoiding it entirely, and charging, like, $900/mo, which would radically undercut their competitors.

 <a name="footnote3">3</a>: The answer is: They all look terrible.
 Save
-the special effects budget for somethign else.
+the special effects budget for something else.